EthienDuckett/wordUnscrambler/README.txt

-If you have any suggestions or want to contact me, let me know at ethienduckett@outlook.com I can add special characters to the unscrambler if you email me thank you
+If you have any suggestions or want to contact me, let me know at ethienduckett@outlook.com I can add special characters to the unscrambler if you email me thank you also I am not to be held accountable for any of the words in the mostWords.txt file, I did not create it and I don't want any problems